bright4mp/assignment/README.md

 # assignment
-Create a Jupyter Notebook, Insert code and markdown cells,  Share your notebook through GitHub
+Create a Jupyter Notebook
+Insert code and markdown cells
+Share your notebook through GitHub